Newsletter of the Independent Business Association

 With the merger of WA ACCA and the WSHVACRA associations, our chapter now receives the Independent Business Association's newsletter.

-Washington HVACIA exists to educate our members and support legislatively the HVACR industry, ensuring consumer quality and contractor success.
+Washington WAACCA exists to educate our members and support legislatively the HVACR industry, ensuring consumer quality and contractor success.

 Washington State Heating, Ventilation and Air Conditioning Industry Association

 Labor & Industries Proposes Worker Comp 2018 Rate Reduction

 On Wednesday, September 20th, the state Department of Labor & Industries announced its 2018 proposed worker compensation premiums- an average reduction of 2.5 percent.
 For the HVAC industry, the proposed reduction is 5 percent- an average yearly savings to employers of $198 per employee.
 We will have additional information at ou annual meeting on October 19th.

 The agency will hold a series of public hearings where people can learn about and comment on the proposed rates.
 The hearings are scheduled for:

 - Everett, Oct.
 24, 10 a.m., Everett Community College Corporate & Continuing Education Center

 - Spokane Valley, Oct.
 25, 9 a.m., Spokane CenterPlace

 - Richland, Oct.
 26, 9 a.m., Richland Community Center

 - Vancouver, WA, Oct.
 27, 10 a.m., Vancouver NW Regional Training Room